cerb/cerb.github.io/_tips/review-bot-behaviors-by-event.md

 ---
-title: 'Tip: Review bot behaviors by event'
+title: 'Review bot behaviors by event'
 excerpt: Review bot behaviors for each event using subtotals on a worklist.
 summary: This page provides guidance on how to review bot behaviors by event in Cerb, particularly highlighting improvements made in the 7.3 update.
 It explains how to